Vrushabh22/Vrushabh22/README.md

 ### Hi there 👋, I am Vrushabh Wadnere 😃

+<h3>About Me</h3>
 I'm totally hooked on the magic of data.
 With a solid base in machine learning, data analytics, and natural language processing, I'm all about making sense of information.
-I'm not just learning – I'm gearing up to sprinkle some data-driven innovation wherever I go! 🚀 Currently pursuing my journey towards a Masters in Data Science at the Rochester Institute of Technology @RIT
+I'm not just learning – I'm gearing up to sprinkle some data-driven innovation wherever I go! 🚀 Currently pursuing my journey toward a Masters in Data Science at the Rochester Institute of Technology @RIT

 <br>
 <hr>